dkirkby/E4S/wifi.md

 The example above uses a shared form but can you also create your own form for data logging.
 Here are the instructions to recreate a form similar to the one used above:
  1. Visit https://docs.google.com/forms/ and create a blank form
- 2. Create four questions, named "version", "MACaddr", "IPaddr" and "data".
-You can change these names but it will be easier to fill the form via python if you use names that are valid python identifiers (i.e. avoid spaces and punctuation).
+ 2. Create a question for each spreadsheet column you will fill with a value.
+Keep the question text short and simple, avoiding spaces and punctuation, e.g. "TEMPERATURE" and "PRESSURE".
- 3. Verify that the first 3 questions have the "Short Answer" type and the last one (for "data") has the "Paragraph" type.
+ 3. Verify that the 3 questions have the "Short Answer" type.
+It is possible to work with other question types but that is more complex.
  4. Publish your form and set the "Responder view" to "Anyone with the link".
- 5. Use the "Get pre-filled link" menu item and set the answers equal to the question name for all 4 questions.
+ 5. Use the "Pre-fill form" menu item to set answers equal to the question names.
- 6. Copy the link into the code above at this line:
+ 6. Click "Get link" to copy the link into the code above at this line:
  ```python
  PREFILLED=`...prefilled link goes here...`
  ```